jadielmwangi/Pitch-App/README.md

-# Pitch  Application
+# Name of Application
-An application that will help users to post their pitches, view comments of their pitches and for other users to upvote or downvote for them.
+ Pitch-App

 ## Description
- Pitch  Application is an application that allows users to use one minute wisely.The users will submit their one minute pitches and other users will vote on them and give comments to give their feedback on them.
+ Pitch  Application is an application that allows users to use one minute as best as they can.The users shall submit their one minute pitches and other users will vote on them and give comments to give their feedback on them.

 ## Behaviour Driven Development